 Hydrologic and geomorphic changes to the river systems surrounding the park also likely compound the erosion.
 The vast network of drainage systems and loss of wetlands has altered the way that water moves and is stored in the system.
 Bridges, culverts, and other development can cause severe head-cutting in ravines.

 The DNR made several attempts to stabilize the banks that failed within two years.
 Extensive re-vegetation including cover crops with native plant species was also unsuccessful.
 It is difficult for plants to grow in such dense shade.
 The erosion seems impossible to stop.
 The only viable solution may be to lengthen out and stabilize the ravine – re-grade it to a more sustainable slope – with minimal impact to the surrounding high-quality forest.
 Intensive human intervention, re-shaping the land, may be the only solution to long-term stability for this native forest.

-Grove with conjoined Maple and Red Oak.
+Grove with conjoined Maple and Red Oak - an example of ecological mutualism.
 Photographed over three hours on the afternoon of May 15, 2018 (above) amidst a carpet of blooming Trout lilies and on October 19, 2018 during a windy fall afternoon (below).